 UCAS (Universities and Colleges Admissions Service)

 On 19th March 2019 the Head of Sixth Form, Miss Shaw-Kew, gave a presentation to year 12 students and their parents/guardians about applying to university and the support that is available at Mascalls Academy to students who are interested in progressing to Higher Education after they have completed their A levels.

 The slides from that presentation are available to view here UCAS Information Evening Presentation Mar 2019

 UCAS Finance Information

 Miss Shaw-Kew hosted another information evening on 5th March 2019 aimed at current year 13 students, and their parents/guardians, who have already applied to University, or who are considering applying at a later date, about financial support whilst studying for a degree.
-Here are the slides from that presentation UCAS Finance Information Evening 2018-19

 UCAS stage exhibitions across the UK every year.
 We will be taking a group of current year 12 students to visit one of them at the University of Brighton on 25th April 2019.
 If you are interested in attending an exhibition this year but are unable to join the Mascalls Academy Sixth Form trip, check out other 2019 dates on the UCAS website.